akeiragreen/developer-api-usage-analysis/README.md

 ## 🚀 Why This Project Matters

-APIs are the backbone of modern software — especially for tools used by developers.
+APIs are the backbone of modern software, especially for tools used by developers.
 But behind every endpoint hit lies behavior: user sessions, bot traffic, usage surges, or potential abuse.

-This project explores those behavioral patterns using SQL — uncovering:
+This project explores those behavioral patterns using SQL, uncovering:

 - Where API usage is coming from
 - When it's most active